viniciusuriel/gitblit-hipchat-plugin/README.md

     hipchat.room.0.repo = <repo_name>

 For the sake of simplicity this plugin will scan for 200 rooms configurations only.
-I have choose to keep the concept of defaultRoom, in this case the lowest index room is the defaultRoom
+I have chosen to keep the concept of defaultRoom, in this case the lowest index room is the defaultRoom

 There a handful of additional optional settings: